|Preface||Sites Worth Bookmarking|

-Keenly aware that most of us are pressed for time, I have attempted to fast-track users to the core subject matter, and to show by example rather than lengthy explanation.
-This should be of particular benefit to those of you preparing to sit exams.
+Keeping in mind that most of us are pressed for time, I have attempted to fast-track users to the core subject matter, and to show by example rather than lengthy explanation.
+This should be of particular benefit to those of you preparing for exams.

-The color scheme has been kept simple, with good contrast throughout for optimum legibility, and to facilitate printing we've even gone easy on the ads that keep us afloat.
+The color scheme has also been kept simple, with good contrast throughout for optimum legibility.
+To facilitate printing we've even gone easy on the ads that keep us afloat.

 Get in touch via the feedback page, and thank you for today's visit.

 Authoritative online & book-published references